 Shimano 105 (the current version) is on at an RRP of £559.99 in the UK and $799.99.

 Don’t worry though (who you calling worried?), the actual prices you’ll need to pay are substantially lower.
-They’re available from Amazon and Wiggle, in some cases for less than half the recommended price.
+They’re available from ‘the internet’, in some cases for less than half the recommended price.

 So Where Does This Leave Us